Genetic Counseling Curriculum

 Q634 Professional Issues in Genetic Counseling II (1 credit)

 W520 Research Methodology in Allied Health (3 credits)

 |* Order of 700-level clinical rotations vary by student.|

 This program is located within a large genetics department at IU School of Medicine, and the expertise of a wide variety of genetics specialists is immediately available.
 Consequently, most required program courses are taught by IU School of Medicine faculty and genetic counselors.

 During the student’s first meeting with the advisory committee, timelines and specific requirements for the selected project option are determined.
-Students enroll in Q800 Medical Genetics Research for one credit during the final semester.
-The grade for this course reflects the culmination of the project and seminar and is determined by each student’s advisory committee and the research project coordinator.
+Students enroll in Q810 Genetic Counseling Research I for one credit during the final fall semester and Q811 Genetic Counseling Research II during the final spring semester.
+The grades for the courses reflect the development and implementation of the project and a manuscript and seminar presentation.

-Over the course of the MS in genetics counseling program, students are responsible for identifying and completing a series of fieldwork experiences designed to broaden their exposure to a variety of health care providers, educators and other individuals who are important in the lives of their patients.
+Over the course of the genetic counseling program, students are responsible for identifying and completing a series of supplemental fieldwork experiences designed to broaden their exposure to a variety of health care providers, educators and other individuals who are important in the lives of their patients.

 Students observe in a variety of multidisciplinary clinics staffed by developmental pediatricians, neurologists, plastic surgeons, nurses, therapists and social workers to appreciate the expertise that diverse specialists contribute to their patients’ care.
-These clinics include the Down Syndrome Clinic, Myelomeningocele Clinic, Developmental Pediatrics Clinic, Huntington Disease Clinic, and Assisted Reproductive Technology/Infertility Clinic.
+These clinics include the Down Syndrome Clinic, Myelomeningocele Clinic, Developmental Pediatrics Clinic, and Huntington Disease Clinic.